-The Graduate College website offers guidelines for writing and deposition of dissertations and theses.
+The Graduate College website offers that you can refer to. guidelines for writing and deposition of dissertations and theses.
 Dissertations and theses, especially their title pages, are held to very strict standards of formatting.
 Be sure to follow these Graduate College Dissertation/Thesis Formatting Requirements very closely.

-Here are sample title pages (Word .docx) that conform to the standards as of 2008:
+Here are sample title pages that conform to recent standards: